MSBeatriz/W10-ADJ-Diagrams/README.md

    >AAD Device token usage available from 1806.
 You need to update teant settings on upgraded environments.
 AAD Device token is prefered
    >Traffic with invalid token will be blocked upfront of the CMG, preventing unnecessary communications to the internal roles

-2. CCM Token Request (Using AAD User token)
+2. CCM Token Request (Using AAD User token) via CCM_STS channel

     2.1 CMG Gets request